Buzz Williams

-Brent Langdon "Buzz" Williams (born September 1, 1972) is an American basketball coach who is the head coach at Texas A&M University.
-He previously served as head coach at Virginia Tech from 2014 to 2019, Marquette from 2008 to 2014, and New Orleans during the 2006–07 season, and as an assistant coach at Texas-Arlington, Texas A&M–Kingsville, Northwestern State, Colorado State, and Texas A&M.
+Brent Langdon "Buzz" Williams (born September 1, 1972) is an American basketball coach who is the head coach at the University of Maryland.
+He previously served as head coach at Texas A&M from 2019 to 2025, Virginia Tech from 2014 to 2019, Marquette from 2008 to 2014, and New Orleans during the 2006–07 season, and as an assistant coach at Texas-Arlington, Texas A&M–Kingsville, Northwestern State, Colorado State, and Texas A&M.

+Williams has been known to bring struggling and mid-tier programs to new heights throughout his career.
+He has also garnered a reputation for never staying at a program for more than 6 seasons.
+He coached at Marquette for 6 seasons, Virginia Tech for 5, and Texas A&M for 6.

 Background and personal life

 Brent Langdon Williams grew up in Van Alstyne, Texas.
 He earned a bachelor's degree in kinesiology from Oklahoma City University in 1994 and a master's degree in the same field at Texas A&M University–Kingsville in 1999.
 Williams married Corey Norman in 2000.
 They have two daughters (Addyson and Zera) and two sons (Calvin and Mason).
 Referring to his boundless energy, his coaches at Navarro College nicknamed him Buzz.
 He was inducted to the Navarro College athletic hall of fame in 2021.